Primis1/Obsidian-Vault/back-end/Databases/Tables/Joints & Keys.md

 ***
 [[Database relations]]
 Special values:
-1. #joins (звязки) - operation that combines the rows of two of two or more tables in the DB.
+1. #joins (звязки) - operation that combines the rows of two or more tables in the DB.
 Joins are used to perform multi table queries

 To know: